 BASS HEAVY OR REFINED MIDS?
 CHOOSE YOUR HIGH.

 On tracks with serious bass, the CX 213 provides ample boom without distortion, even at high volumes.
-The CX 213 also manages to maintain a decent balance between lows and highs as well.
+It manages to maintain a decent balance between lows and highs as well.
+What’s more?
+Sennheiser also guarantees refined mids in the CX 213.
+Thus, making jazz and classical music sound really great!

-To put in simple terms, the CX 180 and CX 213 has only marginal differences.
-CX 213 is thus recommended to those who really care about the mids and the colors.
+To put in simple terms, the CX 180 and CX 213 have only marginal differences.
+The CX 213 is thus recommended to those who really care about the mids and the colours.

 For a genuine upgrade, you may want to consider the CX 275s, which is enabled with mic and many other features.